Student Awards & Financial Aid

 We have outlined some great resources that are available to you to help manage your financial well-being while you are a student.

 A major source of financial assistance at NSCC is through our Student Awards program.
 We offer many types of student scholarships, awards and bursaries at various times throughout the year.
 Our student awards program includes 26 entrance awards for students entering directly from a Nova Scotia high school.

-We want to make sure you aren't prevented from achieving your goal of completing your NSCC education.
 Our campus – based Urgent Aid fund is available to students who have urgent financial need and have nowhere else to turn for support.
-Click here for more information.

 You may be eligible for financial assistance from the federal and provincial government through the Canada Student Loans and Nova Scotia Student Loans programs.
 You only need to submit one application.
 Contact Student Assistance at the Department of Labour and Advanced Education for further information – you can even apply online.
 Canada Student Loans and Nova Scotia Student Assistance also offer helpful financial resources and tools to make getting and paying off a loan easier.

 Canadian Forces Personnel Assistance

 The Financial Consumer Agency of Canada (FCAC) has created a number of resources and tools designed to help Canadians become more familiar with financial management strategies including a number of additional online video modules about financial basics that allow you to learn and investigate at your own pace.
 The modules are designed to answer your questions about topics including: budgeting, understanding credit, and saving and investing.

 You can also explore the "Your Financial Toolkit", which is another self-paced video module option.
 It includes additional information about mortgages, income taxes, and retirement.